mariallr/amanida/README.md

 data("sample_data")
 ```

-The dataset consits in a short list of compounds extracted from *Comprehensive signature of colorectal cancer volatilome and metabolome: A systematic review and meta-analysis.* Mallafré et al. 2021 Article in revision
+The dataset consits in a short list of compounds extracted from *Comprehensive signature of colorectal cancer volatilome and metabolome: A systematic review and meta-analysis.* Mallafré et al. 2021 Article in revision.

 Please fill an issue if you have any question or problem :)